scalameta/metals/docs/editors/vim.md

-Metals works with most LSP clients for Vim, but we recommend using the [coc-metals extension](https://www.npmjs.com/package/coc-metals) for [`coc.nvim`](https://github.com/neoclide/coc.nvim) which will provide the most complete implementation of LSP and Metals specific helpers.
+Metals works with most LSP clients for Vim, but we recommend using the [coc-metals extension](https://www.npmjs.com/package/coc-metals) for [`coc.nvim`](https://github.com/neoclide/coc.nvim) which will provide the most complete implementation of LSP and Metals-specific helpers.

 ```scala mdoc:requirements